 Duchess attempts to dance between the personal, the political and the fantastic.

 Work about politics, illness, native/white relations, abortion, royalty and baseball does have a common thread.
 Duchess is called Duchess as a bit of fantasy, also to evoke mythology and political absurdity.

 Duchess is dedicated to a sense of the fantastic in theatre, both in terms of a celebration of language and theatrical image.
 It creates work that deals with the heightened word that is sometimes evolved through a combination of improvisational work and traditional methods of playwriting.
 The process of creation changes with each project.
 The goal is to create theatre that is highly literate, physically imaginative, and emotionally connected - a theatre where an exploration of the surreal does not exclude a love of language.
 Add to this an awareness of the topical - of political or social issues explored without reverting to polemic.
 While Duchess learns from a minimalist school, it’s roots are fabulist and populist - bridging the audience gap between the avant-garde and the popular, without compromising what has come to be known as edge.

 Photo Credit: Image on Home page created by Matt Saunders.

-Business we know: Riverside Roofing, urBasics FtM Apparel, Expressions Dental Centre and Hunter & Shaye Children's Clothing and Bluesky Communications, visit website
+Business we know: Riverside Roofing, urBasics FtM Apparel, Expressions Dental Centre, Hunter & Shaye Children's Clothing and Bluesky Communications, visit website

 View Linda Griffiths' CV